digidem/mapeo-core-docs/client-docs/README.md

 `(blobId: BlobId) => string`

 Get the http URL pointing to the desired blob.
-Note that this is _synchronous_ and returns the contructed URL.
+Note that this is _synchronous_ and returns the constructed URL.

 #### MapeoDoc